 A carer is someone who provides unpaid care or support to another person.
 Many people who care for others don't see themselves as carers; they're mums and dads, husbands, wives, partners, brothers, sisters, friends and neighbours.

 The support that carers give has a huge impact on the lives of those they care for.
 We value the role of unpaid carers, and understand that caring is part of life for many people.
+We've worked together with carers to come up with a Carers Strategy 2017-2020 to help to provide support as we recognise they are one of our most valuable assets.

 If the person you care for is an adult aged 18 and over (or young person with care and support needs who's about to turn 18) you may be able to get more help to carry on caring and look after your own wellbeing.